 Smith used the 2015-2016 for her redshirt season.
 She placed 7th at the Rio Olympics in the 200m breaststroke.

 At the 2015 Canada Trials Smith won the 200-meter breast, but was later disqualified for a controversial call stating that Smith’s elbows had left the water.
 The following day she returned with vengeance determined to finish within the top two of the 100-meter breast.
 Smith finished 2nd, getting a berth on the Pan Am Games and FINA World Championship Team.

-At the World Championships, which were held in Kazan, Smith finished 21st overall just five spots from missing out on the semi-finals of the event.
+At the World Championships, which were held in Kazan, Smith finished 7th in the 200m breaststroke and 21st in the 100 breaststroke.